EventStore/EventStoreDB-Client-Java/README.md

 Specific docker images can be specified via the enviroment variable `EVENTSTORE_IMAGE`.

+## Open Telemetry

+ Tracing is the only telemetry currently exported, specifically for the `Append` and `Subscribe` (Catchup and Persistent) operations.

+ For more information about Open Telemetry, refer to the [official documentation](https://opentelemetry.io/docs/what-is-opentelemetry/).

 ## EventStoreDB Server Compatibility

 This client is compatible with version `20.6.1` upwards.